-Elizabeth had only been living in London for a short while, so presumably she had only recently met the Drewrys socially.
+Elizabeth had only been living in London for a short while, and presumably had only recently met the Drewrys socially.

-Apparently Ellen joined Elizabeth at the hospital.
-On the 12th October, 1860 she writes to Emily Davies:
+On the 12th October, 1860 Elizabeth writes to Emily Davies:

 "..Miss E Drewry and I have arranged to study chemistry together.
 I believe that a fellow student of wit will be more help to me than a master would be.
 I do wish that the Drewrys dressed better.
 After the arrangement was made for her to come here I was almost afraid it was unwise on my part.
 She looks awfully strong-minded in walking dress but as my room is out of the way I hope she will not be supposed to belong to me by the students etc. She has short petticoats and a close round hat and several other dreadfully ugly arrangements: its is a serious mistake I think for a respectable woman to fall into...."

 The above letter was written at 4 in the morning, so it is possible that Ellen is here the victim of tiredness and a hard day.

 She is still friends with Elizabeth a year later:

 In another letter to Emily Davies, 19th October 1861.

 "...
 We have been to Huxley's first lecture on physiology this evening, and after it was over Miss Drewry, Miss Jex-Blake and the Misses Octavia and Miranda Hill came in and spent an hour with me...
 Miss Drewry dined here and went with me.
 She and the others have been having some metaphysical discussion on the origin of evil and individual responsibility."